 Mayor Landry said he couldn't support granting a variance to the sidewalk.
 He agreed with Member Mutch and thought the sidewalk needed to be there.
 There is a sidewalk to the west and if someone wanted to go from Quince to the apartments, they have to have a sidewalk.
 There is a school to the south of this with children coming in and out.
 He stated so to just do away with the sidewalk, he could not support that.
-Mayor Landry said if we build the sidewalk to the City's Design and Construction Standards, it meets Oakland County Road Commission rules, and there is no fixed object within 12 feet, by not placing the sidewalk on the south side.
-It is a trade off in this situation, and obviously, it will be more expensive to put in the boardwalk segment.
-However, he thought Council should look at the developer incurring that cost with some off set from the previous motion, and then getting that completed for the long term.
+Mayor Landry said if we build the sidewalk to the City's Design and Construction Standards, it meets Oakland County Road Commission rules, and there is no fixed object within 12 feet, which complies with their rule.
+He said he would support the motion to deny the variance.